Beep. Beep. Beep. Hear that? Is it coming from the TV? From your phone? Or…

 Was There Water?

-Many homes and offices alike are equipped with fire sprinklers that are set to go off when a room reaches a designated temperature.
+Many homes and offices have fire sprinklers set off by heat.
 Even if the building still burned down, the existence of a working sprinkler system may have been enough to cool the computer and prevent permanent data loss.

 When fire rescue attends to a burning building, they douse the flames with thousands of gallons of water.
 Even if there were no sprinklers in a home, there will be plenty of water to affect computers and other items.